pnesfield/WindowsVersion/README.md

 X: Windows 10 Version: 6.2.18362.418

+F:>

-This shows that the hard disk (E:) has a windows 10 installation
+This shows that the hard disk (E:) has a windows 10 installation, X: is the Win PXE OS